CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/onyx-unintsall.md

 {{%notice info%}}

 If the switch was shipped with ONYX from the factory, its platform identifier (PSID) code is restricted to ONYX.
-Hence only NVIDIA optics will be supported on it.</br>
+Hence only NVIDIA optics will be supported on it.
-Cumulus Linux does not have this restriction, so when migrating ONYX to Cumulus Linux, the PSID must be changed in order to remove this lock and enable all non-NVIDIA optics.</br>
+Cumulus Linux does not have this restriction, so when migrating ONYX to Cumulus Linux, the PSID must be changed in order to remove this lock and enable all non-NVIDIA optics.</
 In future releases, this will be done automatically.
 For more information and assistance in this proccess, contact NVIDIA support.

 {{%/notice%}}